You are using an outdated browser. Please upgrade your browser to improve your experience.

 Up to four people can be appointed as executors, but only one probate application can be submitted.
 So, decide among yourselves who should apply.

 There may be other legal issues depending on how complex the estate is.
-If you're concerned about this, you might want to hire a specialist advisor to help.
+If you're concerned about this, you might want to hire a specialist to help.

 Contesting a will